Practical Information

 - Here is a map of campus that shows the various dining options on campus, as well as the Paul Allen Center for Computer Science and Engineering (#12 on this map).

-Probably the most relevant dining and food option is the 8 at McMahon (number 22 on the
+- This is a map showing all the on-campus dining options and here are the times they are open.
+Probably the most relevant dining and food option is the 8 at McMahon (number 22 on the map).

 - You may be interested in exploring the